myadwad/data-visualization-yadwad/final-project-part-one.md

 Text here...

 # The data
 I have included links to the primary datasets that I will be using for this project.
 However, as I further develop and modify the story arc, I will compile additional datasets.
 One challenge I have encountered is locating U.S. federal government data on foreign assistance and past USAID funding.
 Due to the shutdown of USAID, several websites have been removed from the internet, including [foreignassistance.gov](https://foreignassistance.gov/cd/nigeria/).
+Therefore, I will be relying on data from reputable international organizations, but also NGOs that track and monitor development assistance.

 | Name | URL | Description |
 |------|-----|-------------|